 These fun, colorful chunks of plastic pushed Mario and his pals into a whole new era of action figure manufacturing.
-In addition, dare I say that they also set the stage for much of the success that the portly plumber has enjoyed in the toy isle ever since!
+In addition, dare I say that they also set the stage for much of the success that the portly plumber has enjoyed in the toy aisle ever since!

 While the film upon which they are based did not perform as intended, there is no denying Ertl saw something special when they scooped up the license all those years ago.
-Whether it be dollar signs or a genuine desire to appease the masses of Mario fans across the globe, the end result was a really great little line of toys that will forever be remembered as a much needed extra life within the lifespan of the Super Mario Bros. movie.
+Whether it be dollar signs or a genuine desire to appease the masses of Mario fans across the globe, the end result was a really great little line of toys that will forever be remembered as a much-needed extra life within the lifespan of the Super Mario Bros. movie.

 Happy Mario Day, folks!